 Urokinase is available as injections which will be injected into a vein in hospitals.
 The usual dose is 4400 units/kg infused over 10-20 minutes, followed by 4400 units/kg/hour for 12-24 hours.

-Common side effects of Urokinase include anaphylactic reaction, hemorrhage, fever, edema and hypotension are common side effects.
+Common side effects of Urokinase include anaphylactic reaction, hemorrhage, fever, edema and hypotension.

 Common dosing schedule:

 This schedule is for reference only, adjustments may be made according to individual needs.

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

 In Hong Kong, Urokinase is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.